Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Algorithm Design

-Within the defined setting, we can now properly define the sampling strategy to adopt, i.e. we select for each coalition the client maximizing vector $v$, \ie for each coalition $p = 1,\dots,P$ we select the client $j_p$ such that
+The introduced centrality measure allows us to define an optimal sampling strategy.
+Precisely, for each coalition we select the client maximizing vector $v$, i.e., for each coalition $p = 1,\dots,P$ we select the client $j_p=j_p(t)$ such that